Yrahcaz7/Dungeon-of-Souls/README.md

 Press enter or the space bar to perform an action.

-Press tab to enter full screen, and escape to exit it.
+Press tab to enter full screen and escape to exit it.

 There are also some hotkeys, like the E key, which ends your turn.